-Canada turns 150 this year and it's giving a birthday gift to the world: See its countless national parks and historic sites without charge with the free Discovery Pass
+Canada turns 150 on July 1 and it's giving a birthday gift to the world all year long: See its countless national parks and historic sites without charge with the free Discovery Pass

 Nature is a little bit like love: Poets and philosophers and songwriters have struggled to describe it since, it seems, the beginning of time.
 Its majesty, simply put, cannot be simply put.
 Perhaps one of the best portrayal came from the celebrated naturalist, John Muir when he wrote “This grand show is eternal.
 It is always sunrise somewhere; the dew is never all dried at once; a shower is forever falling; vapor is ever rising.
 Eternal sunrise, eternal sunset, eternal dawn and gloaming, on sea and continents and islands, each in its turn, as the round earth rolls.”

 But enough of the sentimentality.
 The only real way to understand nature is to experience it for yourself.
 You’ve likely entertained the notion of visiting Yellowstone, Yosemite or the Grand Canyon.
 Maybe you’ve already been.
 But on the occasion of Canada’s 150th birthday celebration, we’ve been spending a lot of time lately learning about our mighty northern neighbor.
 When it comes to breathtaking nature, Canada’s got serious game.
 (No, really—those geese!).
 But all groaners aside, there are 46 national parks in the country and 171 national historic sites.
 Parks Canada, which was registered as a government agency under the National Parks Act of 1911, oversees all those national parks, the one urban national in Ottowa, and 125 national historic sites, the first of which, Fort Ann National Historic Site in Nova Scotia, was designated 100 years ago in 1917.